Gateway Greening: School gardens and youth education

-Gateway Greening currently supports approximately 55 school and youth gardens throughout St. Louis City and County.
+Seed St. Louis currently supports approximately 90 school and youth gardens throughout St. Louis City and County.

 Much like community gardens, youth gardens come in all different shapes, sizes, and styles, ranging from active vegetable gardens to sensory, native and butterfly gardens.
 Youth gardens create unique outdoor classrooms that are naturally equipped for students to explore diverse subjects like science, math, and health while tying into existing lessons in history, reading and writing.

-In addition to assisting interested organizations in establishing gardens and providing ongoing materials and support for youth and school gardens, Gateway Greening also offers educational programs that work directly with schools and other youth organizations to teach kids about gardening, agriculture, and healthy eating through hands-on outdoor lessons and activities.
+In addition to assisting interested organizations in establishing gardens and providing ongoing materials and support for youth and school gardens, Seed St. Louis also offers educational programs that work directly with schools and other youth organizations to teach kids about gardening, agriculture, and healthy eating through hands-on outdoor lessons and activities.